kenkwok0216/BlogTest/docs/MySQL/Deleting-Data.md

 - **Data Deletion**: The `DELETE` statement is crucial for removing records from a table, with the ability to specify conditions for targeted deletions.

 - **Caution**: Be careful with the `WHERE` clause, omitting it will result in all records being deleted from the table.

+After talking about `DELETE`, then we will taking about `SELECT` in the next session.